AlexeiSrour/programming_ground_up/README.md

     -   ./exit

 ### ./exit
-The ./exit program is the first assembly program introduced to the reader, and very simply exits once run but returns a (32 bit) exit code to the shell.
+The ./exit program is the first assembly program introduced to the reader, and very simply exits once run but returns an (8 bit) exit code to the shell.
 The author uses this program to outline the structure of an assembly program and some of the basic units of computation, reserving more complex units for later in the chapter (i.e. branching).